microsoft/fast/packages/web-components/fast-element/docs/guide/defining-elements.doc.md

 }
 ```

 As you can see, all that `when` does is compose a new function that checks your condition.
-If it's true, it invokes your template provider function; if false, it returns null, indicating nothing should be rendered.
+If it's `true,` it invokes your template provider function; if `false`, it returns `null`, indicating nothing should be rendered.

 ### Referential Directives